flpms/simple-connection/README.md

 `npm install simple-connection --save`

 ## About config object

-Configurantion object the you can build connection url the keys username and password are optional.
-Also you can send a `query_params` key to build connection url with more mongo parameters.
-In example you can found how to send configuration object and how to create instantion to use with simple-connection.
+Configuration object you can build url connection and the keys username and password are optional.
+Also you can send a `query_params` key to build url connection with more mongo parameters.

+In example you can found how to send configuration object and how to create a instance to use with simple-connection.

+## 3.x version

+To improve performance this version left promises and use more operations and promises from [mongodb package](https://www.npmjs.com/package/mongodb).
+This change make things a little different.
+Specially at `find` operation, **pay attention when use that** and not forget close database after operations.

+Another improve is all operations that [mongodb package](https://www.npmjs.com/package/mongodb) has, simple-connection support.

 ## Example